 The Drake Center for Veterinary Care ranks among the top practices in the nation regarding margins and profitability, so these lessons have clearly worked for Dr. Drake.
 Many other top practices take a similar approach, and this strategy can work in your practice, too.

 Some independent owners and corporate groups believe that the route to increasing EBITDA is all about cutting costs.
 While this enters into it, it’s not the complete solution.
 In many cases, investing more in key aspects of the business can make a huge impact, such as paying a little more for higher quality DVMs, leadership, and staff; or strengthening your brand and marketing to attract higher-quality clients.

 Of course, in addition to investing in growth, you need to pay close attention to your costs and be willing to make cuts and adjustments to stay on track.
 Working closely with a qualified financial advisor or accountant who has experience in veterinary practices can really help here.
 There are also great peer mentoring opportunities available through groups such as VMG and TVC that have made a tremendous difference for practice leaders.
 You don’t have to go it alone – set goals and connect with peers who are working toward those same goals, and you’ll significantly increase your chances of success.

 As Dr. Drake discussed, it’s a valuable exercise to take a moment and think about how a potential acquirer would view your practice right at this moment:

 - Are your financial records fully up to date?

 - Do you “know your numbers” so you can practically recite them in your sleep?
-EBITDA, payroll percentage, drugs and supplies percentage, average number of new clients per month, average first visit value, and so on?
+EBITDA, payroll percentage, drugs and supplies percentage, the average number of new clients per month, average first visit value, and so on?

 - Is your team stable, with minimal turnover?
 (Turnover is one of the biggest and most under-appreciated impacts on profitability)